Ubongar/portfolio-website-2/README.md

 ## A Showcase of My Work

 Welcome to my personal portfolio website!
-I'm Archie Michael Ubong, a [Your Profession/Area of Expertise, e.g., "Full-Stack Web Developer"], and this site serves as a platform to showcase my skills, projects, and experience.
+I'm Archie Michael Ubong, a Full-Stack Web Developer , and this site serves as a platform to showcase my skills, projects, and experience.

 ## What You'll Find